Yan Gomes Player Props: Cubs vs. Giants

-On Saturday, Yan Gomes (.212 on-base percentage in past 10 games, 75 points below season-long percentage) and the Chicago Cubs play the San Francisco Giants, whose starting pitcher will be John Brebbia.
-First pitch is at 7:35 PM ET.
+Yan Gomes -- with an on-base percentage of .212 in his past 10 games, 75 points lower than his season-long percentage -- will be in action for the Chicago Cubs versus the San Francisco Giants, with John Brebbia on the mound, on June 11 at 4:05 PM ET.

 In his last game he had a hitless showing (0-for-4) against the Angels.